akeneo/pim-docs/cookbook/product/update-product.rst

     The standard array format used for property updates can be obtained by normalizing product values like this, "$container->get('pim_serializer')->normalize($values, 'json', ['entity' => 'product'])".

-Instanciate a New PropertySetterInterface
+Instantiate a New PropertySetterInterface
 -----------------------------------------

 The product property setter implements the ``Akeneo\Component\StorageUtils\Updater\PropertySetterInterface``.

-It's available has a service, you can fetch it from the container.
+It's available as a service, you can fetch it from the container.

 .. code-block:: php